Meeds122/v_blogger/README.md

 - Administrator management
 - Administrator password change
 - Export post and comment db

-The following features are ready for the next release.
 - Drafts
   - Create posts as drafts
   - Convert drafts into posts